 Credit: 0.5 QR

 Students conduct independent research projects under the supervision of one of the faculty members in the scientific computing program.
-Prerequisites: permission of the instructor and the program director.
+Prerequisite: permission of instructor and program director.

 CHEM 336: Quantum Chemistry